Jamaican official says Usain Bolt tests positive for COVID

-KINGSTON, Jamaica (AP) — Jamaica's Minister of Health says legendary sprinter Usain Bolt has tested positive for the novel coronavirus.
+Jamaica’s minister of health says legendary sprinter Usain Bolt has tested positive for the novel coronavirus.

 Minister Christopher Tufton said Bolt was aware of the results and his recent contacts were being traced.